-Fayetteville Wills Lawyer
+Fayetteville Attorney for Wills

-Most adults can execute a will in Arkansas.
-An adult is an individual who is 18 years or older.
-Aside from being an adult, the testator – the person making the will – must also have sufficient capacity.
-This means that here she must be a sound mind.
-While this sounds like it would be self-evident, people who wait until the ends of their lives, potentially when dementia and other conditions have compromised their faculties, increase the likelihood that the will is challenged successfully.
-Therefore, it is prudent to engage in estate planning as soon as possible.
+A person of sound mind comprehends the gravity of drafting a will and understands all the assets they own that can be distributed.
+While this sounds like it would be self-evident, people who wait until the ends of their lives, potentially when dementia and other conditions have compromised their faculties, increase the likelihood that their will is challenged successfully.
+That is why it is prudent to engage in estate planning as soon as possible.

-Can I Change my Will?
+Can You Change Your Will?

 The attorneys of Gunn Kieklak Dennis, LLP are proud to serve Fayetteville and the surrounding towns and communities of Northwest Arkansas.
 We can help you draft the will and engage in other estate planning measures to ensure that your wishes are carried out even when you can no longer express them.
-To schedule a confidential consultation at our Fayetteville law offices directly off the Fulbright Expressway in Fayetteville, Arkansas call us at 479-439-9840 today or contact us online.
+To schedule a confidential consultation at our Fayetteville law offices directly off the Fulbright Expressway in Fayetteville, Arkansas call us at (479) 439-9840 today or contact us online.